Poems About Worry

 by Author Unknown

-Some careful observer of life has constructed a "Worry- Table."
-He has classified various types of worries, and through considerable research has determined which are the most popular among the large number of professional worriers:
+Some careful observers of life has constructed a "Worry- Table."
+They have classified various types of worries, and through considerable research has determined which are the most popular among the large number of professional worriers:

 1. Worry about disasters which, as later events proved, never happened — 40 percent.